amchavan/ngot-dev-api-gateway/README.md

 # ngot-dev-api-gateway
-Short-term implementation of a "mock" ngOT API gateway for development work
+Short-term implementation of a "mock" ngOT API gateway for development work.